CDP-group-9/CDP_Trondheim_Kommune/docs/dev.md

 - **Database**: PostgreSQL with pgvector extension
 - **Context Limit**: 400 words maximum for optimal AI performance

+## Updating laws used for LLM context
+Pre-processing and embedding the laws only needs to be done by one computer.
+The embedded laws and paragraphs need to be imported by other computers afterwards.
+To do so, follow these steps:

+### Pre-processing of laws (one computer):

+1. Update the list of laws in [law_extractor.py](../backend/common/utils/law_extractor.py) if you want new laws to be added.

+2. Run this command in the terminal to insert the laws into the database: `docker compose run --rm backend python common/utils/db_client.py`.

+3. Run this command in the terminal to export the processed laws in docker `docker compose exec db pg_dump -U CDP_Trondheim_Kommune -d CDP_Trondheim_Kommune -F p -f /tmp/db_embeddings.sql`.

+4. Run this command in the terminal in order to get the file locally so it can be shared easily `docker compose cp db:/tmp/db_embeddings.sql backend/common/db_init/db_embeddings.sql`.

+5. Commit and push the change in [db_embeddings.sql](../backend/common/db_init/db_embeddings.sql) to git.

+### Import the pre-processed laws (all other computers):

+1. Pull the changes done in the step 5 above.

+2. Run the following commands to prepare your docker volumes:
+    - `docker compose down -v`
+    - `docker volume rm CDP_Trondheim_Kommune_dbdata`
+    - `docker volume create CDP_Trondheim_Kommune_dbdata`

+3. Run the project again `docker compose up -d` to initialize the volume with the imported data.
 ## Testing

 ### Frontend: